siv2r/bip-frost-signing/README.md

 ### Tweaking Definition

-Two modes of tweaking the group public key are supported.
+Two modes of tweaking the threshold public key are supported.
 They correspond to the following algorithms:

 Algorithm _ApplyPlainTweak(P, t)_:
 - Inputs: